vkbo/Scripts/README.md

 has been down for a certain amount of time.

 This is a simple way to shut down in case of power loss when the machine itself is on a simple UPS, and the network is not.
-I.e. if the netfork is down, the power is likely out.
+I.e. if the network is down, the power is likely out.

 ### checkSha